chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 Minimum system requirements:

-- RAM: 2GB
-- Disk: 4GB
-- Running minimum settings may limit your ability to take advantage of Chef Workstation tools such as Test Kitchen which creates and manages virtualized test environments.

-Recommended system requirements:

 - RAM: 4GB
-- Disk 8GB
+- Disk: 8GB
+- Additional memory and storage space may be necessary to take advantage of Chef Workstation tools such as Test Kitchen which creates and manages virtualized test environments.

 ### Chef Workstation App Requirements